NinjaCoder90/squiggle/README.md

 # Issues tracking

 Pull requests are welcome.
-For major changes, please open an [issue](https://gitlab.inf.unibz.it/Oussama.Driouache/pp_202021_misterycrew_id36129/-/issues) first to discuss what you would like to change.
+For major changes, please open an [issue](https://gitlab.inf.unibz.it/Oussama.Driouache/pp_202021_misterycrew_id36129/-/issues) first to discuss what you would like to change or which bug/issue you encountered.

 # The contributors of this project are